Hildebrand Dezső Várkonyi: His recollection

-In 1988, on the occasion of the 100. anniversary of his birth Institute of Psychology (Szeged) leader, Lajos Duró and his colleagues published a memory volume of his respect, and name a lecture hall after him.
-Várkonyi Hildebrand Dezső lecture hall is the integral part of Institute of Psychology today.
+In 1988, on the occasion of his 100th anniversary of his birth, the Institute of Psychology (Szeged) leader Lajos Duró and his colleagues published a memory volume in his honour and named a lecture hall after him.
+Várkonyi Hildebrand Dezső lecture hall is an integral part of the Institute of Psychology today.

-In 2008, it was issued on the occasion of the 120. anniversary of his birth Várkonyi Hildebrand Dezső medallion, and it was handed over who makes work willing to make sacrifices on those who are the research of the educational psychology and his disseminations area.
+In 2008, it was issued on the occasion of the 120th anniversary of his birth, the Várkonyi Hildebrand Dezső medallion, and it was handed over to those who are willing to make sacrifices for those who are involved in the research of educational psychology and its dissemination area.